mosip/inji-verify/ui-test/README.md

 ## Reports

-Test reports will be available in the `test-output>>ExtentReports>>SparkReports` directory after test execution.
+After test execution, the test reports can be found in the `test-output/ExtentReports/SparkReports` directory.